pglen/pydbase/README.md

 [like: CUST_  for customer data / details]
 Also the key can be made unique by adding a UUID to it.

   The data can consist of any text / binary.
-The library pypacker.py can pack any data into a string; A copy of pypacker is included here.
+The library pyvpacker.py can pack any data into a string; A copy of pyvpacker can be obtained from pip or github

-## pypacker.py
+## pyvpacker.py

  This module can pack arbitrary python data into a string; which can be used to store anything in the pydbase key / data sections.